webplatform/docs/apis/vibration/index.md

 standardization_status: 'W3C Candidate Recommendation'
 summary: 'The Vibration API provides access to the vibration mechanism of the hosting device.
 Vibration is a form of tactile feedback, often used by mobile phones.'
 tags:
-  0: API
+  - API_Listings
-  1: Listings
+  - API
-  3: Mobile
+  - Mobile
-  4: Vibration
+  - Vibration
 uri: apis/vibration

 ---